munnep/TFE_airgap/README.md

+# TODO
+- [ ] adding authorized keys in a terraform way
+- [ ] modify to use faster disks
+- [ ] install docker before running airgap
+- [ ] DNS name for the terraform client
+- [ ] TFE_PARALLELISM for the workspaces [TFE_PARALLELISM](https://www.terraform.io/cloud-docs/workspaces/variables#parallelism)
+- [ ] more damage in the container.
+More resource creation and check OOM-kill
+- [ ] remove swap and run again.
+See the OOM-kill

 # Done
+- [x] add docker disk
 - [x] Create an AWS image to use with correct disk size and Docker software installed
 - [x] build network according to the diagram
+- [x] use standard ubuntu
 - [x] Create an AWS RDS PostgreSQL
 - [x] create a virtual machine in a public network with public IP address.
     - [x] firewall inbound are all from user building external ip